 - An assessment of habitat suitability throughout the Project footprints.
 The distribution and linear extent of aquatic habitat types within the Project footprints were quantified - Targeted surveys for Fitzroy River turtle nesting activity.
-Potential turtle nesting banks were identified, mapped and assigned a broad nesting bank suitability rating
+Potential turtle nesting banks were identified, mapped and assigned a broad nesting bank suitability rating.

-In addition literature reviews relevant to the Fitzroy River turtle within the Fitzroy Basin catchment were undertaken to inform the Fitzroy River turtle SMP, including the:
+In addition to the targeted investigation, literature reviews relevant to the Fitzroy River turtle and white-throated snapping turtle within the Fitzroy Basin catchment were undertaken to inform the Fitzroy River turtle and white-throated snapping turtle SMP, including the:

 - Assessment of freshwater turtle populations within the Fitzroy Basin catchment specifically focusing on the proposal for raising Eden Bann Weir and constructing a new weir at Rookwood (Limpus et al. 2007).
 This assessment (conducted by DERM) involved field surveys within an extensive range of habitats throughout the Fitzroy Basin catchment including: isolated spring fed pools, farm dams, backwaters, weir pools and natural river habitats.
 Data collected included turtle abundance and diversity, distribution and aquatic habitats, life history parameters and nesting habitats.
-Findings were published in Limpus et al. 2011a. - Assessments, EIS, supplementary EIS, the Coordinator-General's report on the EIS and the Australian Government's approval for the Connors River Dam and Pipeline Project (SKM 2010; SKM 2011; CoG 2012) - Assessments and EIS for the Nathan Dam and Pipeline Project (SKM 2012).
+Findings were published in Limpus et al. 2011a - Assessments, the EIS, the supplementary EIS, the Coordinator-General's report on the EIS and the Australian Government's approval for the Connors River Dam and Pipeline Project (Sinclair Knight Merz (SKM) 2010; SKM 2011; Coordinator-General 2012) - Assessments and EIS for the Nathan Dam and Pipeline Project (SKM 2012).